symbiote/developer-exercise/README.md

 This is NOT meant to be an example of the best solution to the problem.
 It is a 3 hour solution that is just meant to give an outline of what we are looking for.

+If you have stumbled across this, and are looking for a job, see the 'overview' file contained within.